triptease/docs/index.md

 ### Can the script work with cookie banners?

-Yes, please follow our [consent mode guide](/consent).
+Yes, please see [cookie banner](/cookie-banner) for details and follow our [consent mode guide](/consent).

 ### What does the script do?

 The script performs the following tasks:
 - Detects the current location in the funnel (group page, hotel page, search page or confirmation page)
-- Load the correct script for that location (i.e. on the booking engine it loads the script capable of reading search and confirmation pages)
+- Loads the correct script for that location (i.e. on the booking engine it loads the script capable of reading search and confirmation pages)
 - Identifies your group/brand and the specific hotel
 - Loads the correct products for that page
-- Reads page specific data (see below) and send it to the loaded products
+- Reads page specific data (see below) and provides it to the loaded products

 ### What specific data do we read?